davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 for any that are incorrect.

-The error report is in two forms: the classic textual output to GCC's standard error stream.
+The error report is in two forms: the classic textual output to GCC's standard error stream, together with an HTML report indicating the flow through the function, in graphical form.

-For example, given:
+For example, given this buggy C code:

 .. code-block:: c